CQCL/pytket-aqt/README.md

 #### Linting

-We use [pylint](https://pypi.org/project/pylint/) on the CI to check compliance with a set of style requirements (listed in `modules/.pylintrc`).
-You should run `pylint` over any changed files from the `modules` directory before submitting a PR, to catch any issues.
+We use [pylint](https://pypi.org/project/pylint/) on the CI to check compliance with a set of style requirements (listed in `.pylintrc`).
+You should run `pylint` over any changed files before submitting a PR, to catch any issues.

 ### Tests